-When a claimant requesting a fair hearing is notified of the date, time, and place of the hearing in writing, he/she will also be given adequate preliminary information about the hearing procedure to allow for effective preparation of his or her case.
-The claimant shall be permitted to review his or her file prior to the hearing.
-At a minimum, the claimant will be told the following information, which will govern all fair hearings.
+At the time that written notice of the date, time, and place of the fair hearing is provided to a claimant, he/she will also be given adequate information about the hearing procedure to allow him/her to effectively prepare his or her case.
+The claimant shall be permitted to review his or her file before the hearing.
+At a minimum, the claimant will be provided with the following information regarding fair hearing procedures.
 All fair hearings will:

-- a) be conducted privately, and will be open only to the claimant, witnesses, legal counsel, or others whom the claimant wants present, and the general assistance administrator, his or her agents, counsel and witnesses; - b) be opened with a presentation of the issue by the fair hearing authority;

-- c) be conducted informally, without technical rules of evidence, but subject to the requirements of due process; - d) allow the claimant and the administrator the option to present their positions for themselves or with the aid of others, including legal counsel; - e) give all participants an opportunity to present oral or written testimony or documentary evidence, offer rebuttal; question witnesses presented at the hearing; and examine all evidence presented at the hearing; - f) result in a decision, based exclusively on evidence or testimony presented at the hearing; and - g) be tape recorded, and result in a written decision that is given to the claimant and filed with evidence introduced at the hearing.
-The fair hearing authority will allow the claimant to establish all pertinent facts and circumstances, and to advance any arguments without undue interference.
+- a) be conducted in private, with only to the claimant, witnesses, the claimant's legal counsel, others whom the claimant wants present, and Administrator, the Administrator's agents, counsel and witnesses present; - b) be opened with a presentation of the issue by the FHA; - be conducted informally, without technical rules of evidence, but subject to the requirements of due process; - d) allow the claimant and the Administrator the option to present their positions for themselves or with the aid of others, including legal counsel; - e) give all participants an opportunity to present oral or written testimony or documentary evidence, offer rebuttal; question witnesses presented at the hearing; and examine all evidence presented at the hearing; - result in a decision, based exclusively on evidence or testimony presented at the hearing; and - g) be tape recorded, and result in a written decision that is given to the claimant and filed with evidence introduced at the hearing.
+The FHA will allow the claimant to establish all pertinent facts and circumstances, and to advance any arguments without undue interference.
 Information that the claimant does not have an opportunity to hear or see will not be used in the fair hearing decision or made part of the hearing record.
-Any material reviewed by the fair hearing authority must be made available to the claimant or his or her representative.
+Any material reviewed by the FHA must be made available to the claimant or his or her representative.
 The claimant will be responsible for preparing a written transcript if he/she wishes to pursue court action.

-The fair hearing authority shall admit all evidence if it is the kind of evidence upon which reasonable persons are accustomed to rely in the conduct of serious affairs (22 M.R.S.A. § 4322).
+The FHA shall admit all evidence if it is the kind of evidence upon which reasonable persons are accustomed to rely in the conduct of serious affairs.
+(22 M.R.S. § 4322).

 Claimant's Failure to Appear.
-In the event the claimant fails to appear, the FHA will send a written notice to the claimant that the GA administrator's decision was not altered due to the claimant's failure to appear.
-Furthermore, the notice shall indicate that the claimant has 5 working days from receipt of the notice to submit to the GA administrator information demonstrating "just cause," for failing to appear.
-For the purposes of a claimant's failure to appear at a fair hearing, examples of "just cause" include:
+If the claimant fails to appear at the hearing, the FHA will send a written notice to the claimant indicating that the Administrator's decision remains unchanged because of the claimant failure to appear.
+The notice will state that the claimant has 5 working days from receipt of the notice to provide the Administrator with information demonstrating "just cause," for failure to appear.

+"Just cause" for a claimant's failure to appear at a fair hearing, may include: